 <style> tag and place them under the specified selectors.

 In the refactoring wizard, you can change the selector if necessary and select the styles to be extracted:

 Move to Another File

 This refactoring allows you to move CSS classes and selectors to an external CSS stylesheet.
-To move a single class or selector, set your caret on it or anywhere inside its braces, to move multiple items, select them.
-Then you can either use the Ctrl+Shift+R shortcut and then select the Move refactoring or use the dedicated F6 shortcut.
+To move a single class or selector, set your caret at it or anywhere inside its braces, to move multiple items, select them.
+Then you can either use the Control+Shift+R shortcut and then select the Move refactoring, or use the dedicated F6 shortcut.